-The upper bound for the Hausdorff dimension of $\mathcal{F}_\infty$ stated in Theorem \ref{thm:main} was established in Proposition \ref{prop:upperbound}, we now come to the lower bound.
-First, we check that $\mathcal{F}_\infty$ satisfies Property $(\varnothing)$ and almost surely has a non-trivial connected component.
-With Theorem \ref{thmAB'}, this directly yields the result in dimension $d=2$, which bootstraps to any dimension with a slicing lemma.
+The upper bound on the Hausdorff dimension of $\mathcal{F}_\infty$ stated in Theorem \ref{thm:main} was established in Proposition \ref{prop:upperbound}, now we come to the lower bound.
+First, we check that $\mathcal{F}_\infty$ satisfies Property $(\varnothing)$, and that in dimension $d=2$, almost surely $\mathcal{F}_\infty$ has a non-trivial connected component.
+With Theorem \ref{thmAB'}, this directly yields the result for $d=2$, which then bootstraps to any dimension with a slicing lemma.